What is Form I-94?

 The Admission Number

 Form I-94 has an admission number.
 It is normally an eleven-digit number.
-However, since May 2019, DHS is planning to make it an alphanumeric number as they are running out of the numbers with just digits.
+However, since May 2019, DHS is planning to make it an alphanumeric number since they are running out of the numbers with just digits.